FDA ENDS Regulations & Authorization

 Extractables & Leachables (E&L) testing is required in the new PMTA guidance.
 Our blog, E-Liquids Extractables and Leachables Testing for the PMTA, outlines what you need to know about this integral part of the submission.

 Want to know more about bridging studies and how they’re utilized in the PMTA?
 Check out our blog, The Use of Bridging Studies in the PMTA.

 With the court ruling on July 11, 2019, the deadline for submissions has been moved up significantly.
 For more information, check out our blog, ENDS Industry Faces Tighter PMTA Deadlines with May 2020 Fast Approaching.

 FDA is actively enforcing PMTA guidance.
 Check out our blog, FDA Issues Warning Letters for E-Liquid Products without Marketing Authorization, for more details.

 We’ve outlined some common regulatory strategies that have emerged amongst leading ENDS manufacturers in our blog, Will my E-Liquid Product Receive PMTA Authorization?

 Concerned about state-led e-liquid bans?
 Check out our blog, Proposed E-Liquid Bans and the PMTA, for insight into how state-led policies are impacting submission strategies.

 Our expert blogger is Dr. Derek Beachamp, Avomeen’s Senior Technical Director of Analytical Sciences.
-His knowledge of the PMTA and nicotine testing have been showcased in vape industry publications including Smoke and Vape Business Solutions and Vapor Voice.
+His PMTA regulatory pathway expertise has been featured in industry publications including Vapor Voice and Smoke & Vape Business Solutions.

 Learn more about Derek’s expertise and experience.